Historic Preservation Commission

-The Batavia Historic Preservation Commission was created to help protect the historic areas and structures in the City.
-They have been given the responsibility to survey and record all of the historic properties in the City.
-They are also responsible for reviewing all of the evidence for any proposed landmark or historic district.
-They review the applications and pass their recommendations on to the City Council.
+The Batavia Historic Preservation Commission helps protect the historic areas and structures in the City of Batavia.
+They are responsible for surveying and recording all of the historic properties in Batavia.
+They are also responsible for reviewing proposed landmarks or historic district inclusions.
+They review the applications and pass their recommendations on to the Batavia City Council.

-The Commission has an educational aspect as well.
-They are available to help historic property owners with rehabilitation questions.
+The Commission is also available to help historic property owners with building rehabilitation questions.
 They are also authorized to create any plaques, signs, maps, or publications they deem helpful for informing the public.
 In addition, they may develop guidelines for any additions, alterations, or demolition of designated landmarks or buildings in historic districts.

-Members are appointed by the Mayor and approved by the City Council, and they serve for 3-year terms.
+Members are appointed by the Mayor of Batavia and approved by the City Council, and they serve for three-year terms.
+The current members are:

 100 N Island Avenue